Q: What are the major challenges in your business?

 Our core issues arose from the fact that the various departments were blind to how local decisions were affecting the fate of orders.
 So, these three steps, which define the boundaries within which local considerations (for productivity) can prevail without delaying orders, now ensures that operations are always working on correct orders.

-Now customers receive their orders on time and in full assortment with a considerably reduced lead-time.
+A: Now customers receive their orders on time and in full assortment with a considerably reduced lead-time.
 This is motivating them to continuously increase our share of business.
-Key customers who require orders in even considerably lower lead-time are offered deliveries in Half the normal Lead time.
+Key customers who require orders in even considerably lower lead-time are offered deliveries in half the normal lead-time.
 The existing system can deliver this without hampering other normal lead-time orders.